-Paul Evans and Phillip Lloyd Powell:
+Paul Evans and Phillip Lloyd Powell: Legendary Craft Partnership

 The collaboration between Paul Evans and Phillip Lloyd Powell is arguably the most noteworthy alliance in American studio furniture history.
 Their partnership marked the beginning of the 1960s American Craft Movement in the United States.
-Toomey & Co.’s Art & Design auction on June 24, 2018 will proudly offer two remarkable designs from this pair: a Patchwork hanging cabinet from Paul Evans and a New Hope lounge chair from Phillip Lloyd Powell.
+Toomey & Co.’s Art & Design auction on June 24, 2018 proudly offered two remarkable designs from this pair: a Patchwork hanging cabinet from Paul Evans and a New Hope lounge chair from Phillip Lloyd Powell.